- Discussion:

--This article serves as a rebuttal to a number of claims made by De Maria as to the nature of justification and the role of works in the Christian life.
-Following are excerpts from the author along with a critique of those assertions:
+-This article serves as a rebuttal to several claims made by De Maria regarding the nature of justification and the role of good works in the Christian life.
+The following sections include excerpts from him and a thorough critique of his assertions, aimed at clarifying what the doctrine of justification by faith alone entails:

 This question requires more than a simple yes or no answer.
-It is also a loaded question because it operates on the disputed assumption that faith and works are necessary for one's justification before God.
+Further, it operates on the disputed premise that faith and works are necessary for one's justification before God.

 How can a Roman Catholic say that he has assurance of salvation at all when for him the forgiveness of sin is not settled immediately by the single act of Christ at Calvary?
 It must be confessed to a priest and acts of penance are prescribed to make restitution.
 This must be done over and over again in a lifetime.